JamesTheGiblet/forge_theory/README(6).md

 ### 🧠 The MAVRIC Decoder

-MAVRIC reveals the hidden structure of emergence in any system:
+MAVRIC is the analytical tool that reveals the hidden structure of emergence in any system.
+It is the core framework of Forge Theory.

 ```
 ┌─────────────────────────────────────────┐